Your Cart is Currently Empty

 Fake or synthetic materials just depress under your finger but retain their shape, firmness, and texture.

-This test is not recommended on a product you have not purchased.
+For obvious reasons, this test is not recommended on a product you have not purchased...
 Obviously, you’ll be destroying part of the material.

-If you own the product and can find an interior seam, hold a lighter’s flame on a small piece of the material.
+However, if you own the product (and are seriously curious) and can find an inconspicuous interior seam, hold a lighter’s flame on a small piece of the material.

 With all of the dyes, waxes, and special treatments that can be applied to a tanned hide, color is not a good indicator of whether a bag is made from fake leather or real leather.